 Small and rural towns stand to benefit significantly from implementing strategic commercial development practices.

-By planning for new businesses within an existing commercial area, communities can reduce adverse impacts of scattered development, including the potential to reduce the quality and quantity of open spaces, such as agricultural land, conserved natural areas, and recreational parks.
+By planning for new businesses within an existing commercial area, communities can reduce the adverse impacts of scattered development, including the potential to reduce the quality and quantity of open spaces, such as agricultural land, conserved natural areas, and recreational parks.
 Planning for commercial development can also increase the local tax base, attract visitors, and connect destinations.

 It is important to determine whether there is demand for additional commercial space.
 If so, new developments can increase access to goods and services.